-making long-term equity awards, incentive the Compensation and Human Capital Committee determines the desired total grant date value of each NEO's award in the manner described above under "Our Compensation-Setting Process."
+When making long-term equity incentive awards, the Compensation and Human Capital Committee determines the desired total grant date value of each NEO's award in the manner described above under "Our Compensation-Setting Process."
 For 2023, 45% of that total amount was awarded in the form of time-based RSUs and 55% was awarded in the form of PSUs.